-4.1 Euro-Atlantic and Pacific Block Persistence Distribution
+4.2 Euro-Atlantic and Pacific Block Persistence Distribution

-While Fig. 5 implicitly shows how many days in each season are blocked on average, the length of each individual block can vary greatly around its average length.
-Figure 5 also does not consider the spatial scale of blocking events.
-The distribution of sector block persistence for the ATL and PAC regions is shown in Fig. 6, along with the 25th, 50th and 75th percentilesfirst (Q1), second (Q2), and third (Q3) quartiles.
+- 205 While Fig. 4 implicitly shows how many days in each season are blocked on average, the length of each individual block can vary greatly around its average length.
+Figure 4 also does not consider the spatial scale of blocking events.
+The distribution of sector block persistence for the ATL and PAC regions is shown in Fig. 5, along with the 25th, 50th and 75th percentiles.
 Results for winter and summer are discussed in detail here since these are the seasons where blocking has the potential to bring the most severe hazards.
-However, with spring and autumn blocks can also be important for agriculture and harvests, and the histograms for these two seasons are shown distributions shown for completeness in Sect.
-A3.
-Block Sector block events with a persistence of fewer than 5 days (despite the 5 day persistence eriterion at grid-point level) represent a group of grid points within the sector that meet the sector block area criterion for fewer than 5 days.
+However, spring and autumn blocks can also be important for agriculture and harvests, and the - 210 histograms for these two seasons are shown in Sect.
+A1.
+Block events with a persistence of fewer than 5 days (despite the 5-day persistence criterion at grid-point level) represent a group of grid points within the sector that meet the sector block area criterion for fewer than 5 days.
 These events are either small in size, or occur on the very edges of the domains.
-Only blocks with an onset in a particular season are included in the results for that same seasonare generally uncommon in DJF, but the JJA Q1 values are less than five days.
-This indicates that a sizeable proportion of JJA blocks are small in size and only marginally exceed the minimum area threshold for sector blocking.
+Only blocks with an onset in a particular season are included in the results for that same season.